fetchai/fetchd/docs/docs/cli-tokens.md

 ## Sending funds

+Before sending funds, make sure the sender address has tokens available by querying your balance as shown above.
+Checkout the [Token Faucet](../faucet/) page for more information on how to add test tokens to your address.

 To send funds from one address to another address then you would use the `tx send` subcommand.
 As shown below:

 ```bash